Munchy box

 A munchy box or munchie box is an inexpensive fast-food product sold from takeaway restaurants, primarily in Scotland and Glasgow in particular, but also in many other parts from Aberdeen to Rothesay.
-They are also now sold by many takeaways across the UK and Ireland.
 It consists of an assortment of fast foods served in a large pizza box.
+The selection of foods included in some boxes has been criticised for being nutritionally poor.

 Ingredients and nutrition

 The contents of a traditional munchy box vary but may typically include kebab meat, chicken tikka, samosas, chow mein noodles, pakora, naan, and other fast foods and sauces such as curry sauce.
 There is sometimes a salad item and, invariably, chips or fried rice.
 Another common variation of the take away is salt and pepper chili munchy box.
 While it is not clear whether a munchy box is intended to be consumed as a meal for one, there has been concern of the health implications if it is consumed as such.
 A less traditional munchie box may also include a pizza, chicken nuggets, garlic bread, mozzarella sticks and coleslaw.

 There have been reports of healthier options of munchy boxes.
 The healthy option might be composed of tortillas, cherry tomatoes, a salad, boiled eggs, sliced gammon, raw red onions, nachos, chicken mayo, a sprinkling of cheese and other healthy foods.
 Sushi is sometimes included in the healthier option.